 we love this tent

-We definitely class this as a ‘holiday tent‘.
-It is a big heavy tent when packed, and you’ll not going to want to use it for just one night at the weekend.
+We class this as a 'holiday tent'.
+It is a big heavy tent when packed, and you'll not want to use it for just one night at the weekend.

 You'll need a big boot in your car to take the tent to the campsite.
 We managed to fit it into our camping trailer, which solved that problem for us.

 You can create a real home from home.